Whaling in Russia: The process of whaling

 Despite the constant attempts to market whale products for human food, this never really took off and the main uses of whales in the Soviet economy was largely relegated to using sperm oil for heat-resistant lubricants and whale meat for animal food.
 Oil was initially the preferred product from baleen whales, with meat only being utilized after 1952.
 However, as many whales were rotten by the time they reached the factory ship after being caught from great distances, they were simply discarded after the blubber was cut away.
 Additionally, since whaling was a satellite of the fishing industry and therefore was based upon gross output like the fish industry was, any whale products that were not necessary for the plan target were still obtained in killed animals, but were simply discarded without ever being used, adding to the wastefulness of Soviet whaling.

-The Communist Party of the Soviet Union was behind many of the advances of Soviet whaling and in some cases laid the groundwork for it.
-Their obsession with being bigger and better than all the capitalist whaling countries (this was clarified by the building of the almost 50,000 ton Rossiya and Ukraina factory ships, the largest ever built) and their constant rhetoric to their own seamen that since all capitalist whaling nations were whaling illegally (which was true in cases like Japan) only served as incentive to ensure the USSR killed more whales to ensure they were killed for the noble purpose of socialism rather than to benefit the capitalist elites of other countries.
+The Communist Party of the Soviet Union is considered to be behind many of the advances of Soviet whaling and in some cases laid the groundwork for it.
+Commentators have also indicated that the obsession with being bigger and better than all the capitalist whaling countries (this was clarified by the building of the almost 50,000 ton Rossiya and Ukraina factory ships, the largest ever built) and the constant rhetoric to their own seamen that since all capitalist whaling nations were whaling illegally (which was true in cases like Japan) helped spur the killing of more whales by the USSR to ensure they were killed for the noble purpose of socialism rather than to benefit the capitalist elites of other countries.
 (Further discussion of this provided in source).